r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 experiment).
 Also, with a change that requires re-building of all packages, it would be impossible to wait for individual package authors to do the updates (with transition to UCRT, over 100 packages had to be patched, but many thousands of packages depended on them).
+The patching mechanism is still used by the ucrt3 system when testing new versions of Rtools: it is not possible to wait for individual package maintainers to update changes, and sometimes it is better to experiment with the changes and tune them before providing them to package maintainers.

 ## Implementation